isomerpages/nlb-biblioasia/_oct-to-dec-2012/Through His Eyes: Remembering Old Singapore Through the Poems of Edwin Thumboo.md

 Thumboo’s poetry functions in the same vein as old places – he uses text to recreate or even preserve physical spaces familiar to us, and infuses them with emotion, history and meaning, filling it with significance.
 His poetry documents our progress as a nation, through the changes in its landscape, marking out particular moments through his personal memories and experiences, his own thoughts and ruminations and then leaves us to our own reflections and conclusions.
 Both physical spaces as well as literary ones work in tandem to help to “preserve the past, \[and\] ensure the future”.

 <div>
 <b>Stephanie Pee</b> is an executive with the National Library Arts and the Singapore Memory Project team.
-She was an assistant senior editor with Marshall Cavendish before joining NLB.</div>
+She was an assistant senior editor with Marshall Cavendish before joining the National Library Board.</div>

 #### **REFERENCES**